-We’ve temporarily expanded coverage for chest, lung, kidney or other treatment related to COVID-19 and recently extended this until 30 September 2020.
+We’ve temporarily expanded coverage for chest, lung, kidney or other treatment related to COVID-19 until 31 March 2021 for existing members.
 This is across Basic and Bronze level Hospital cover, where these treatments are usually excluded, at no extra cost.
 You'll just need to have served the standard two-month waiting period before requiring treatment .

 Elective surgery benefits

 The government announced a temporary pause on non-urgent elective surgeries in March.
-These restrictions have been eased with non-urgent elective surgeries gradually being reintroduced including procedures such as:
+These restrictions have been eased with non-urgent elective surgeries gradually being reintroduced across most states including procedures such as: